Frequently Asked Questions

 Nothing like The Soccer Tour exists.
 Soccer is experiencing tremendous growth — and growing pains — at all levels in the United States and Canada.
 Amazing things are happening and I want to see them for myself and share them with others.

 I’ll be driving solo through North America and producing content as I go.
-The goals: (1) take in a home game for all 22 Major League Soccer teams and produce an episodic video apiece, (2) visit the city, meet with supporters, and speak with the other men’s and women’s professional teams in the U.S. and Canada, and (3) check out some of the interesting things happening in the semi-pro and amateur leagues and share my findings.
+The goals: (1) take in a home game for all 22 Major League Soccer teams, (2) visit the city, meet with supporters, and speak with the other men’s and women’s professional teams in the U.S. and Canada, and (3) check out some of the interesting things happening in the semi-pro and amateur leagues and share my findings through digital and social media.

 The content that will come from The Soccer Tour is almost limitless.
 Daily photo and episodic videos documenting my travels and telling the stories of our clubs and their supporters will comprise the bulk of social media posts.
 Other content, like blog entries and interviews will be posted on thesoccertour.com